EzBriZ/Auto-SSSCert_Contacts2Excel/README.md

 # Auto-SSSCert_Contacts2Excel
 Takes a shp of SSS contacts and imports them into certification excel sheet

-Given test hips and excel sheet

-For easy use, download .exe file
+For easy use, see .exe file to the right in release v.1.0.0